Charles Wilton Wood Greenidge: Career

 He was appointed a Magistrate in St Kitts, Leeward Islands, in 1919 and Magistrate in Barbados in 1923.
 He rose to the office of Court of Appeal Judge in 1925.
 He then transferred to Port of Spain, Trinidad as a Magistrate in 1927.
 Later, he acted as Solicitor General and then-Attorney General as well as being a member of the Legislative Council.
 A further posting as Chief Justice of British Honduras followed in 1932–36.
 In 1936, he took up the post of Solicitor General of Nigeria where he remained for five years.
 He was a member of the Logang on Development of British Guyana and British Honduras in 1947 and appointed to the United Nations' Ad Hoc Committee of Experts on Slavery 1950–51.
+In 1956, he estimated there were 500,000 slaves in the Arabian peninsula, with King Saud a major patron.
 Between 1958 and 1962, he was a member of the Legislative Council of Barbados.

 Personal life

 When he was not posted overseas, he lived most of his life in Barbados, with a second home in Malta.
 He was unmarried and died 28 April 1972 in Nice, France.

 The Greenidge family traced their ancestry in Barbados to John of Greenwich who left London on 2 May 1635 on Alexander.
-Within one generation the etymon, meaning Green Port or Trading Place (cf Norwich, Harwich, Ipswich and Sandwich in England), he had assumed distinctly the surname of West Africa orthographic format of Greenidge of which he maintained a very similar phenomic identity.
+Within one generation the etymon, meaning Green Port or Trading Place (cf Norwich, Harwich, Ipswich and Sandwich in England), he had assumed distinctly the West Indian orthographic format of Greenidge of which he maintained a very similar phenomic identity.